 10 Ways How to Help an Alcoholic

-Over half of U.S. adults drink regularly and alcoholism affects nearly 1 in 13 adults in the United States.
-This makes it one of the most pervasive diseases in the country and one of the more difficult to overcome.
+Over half of U.S. adults drink regularly.
+In addition, alcoholism affects nearly 1 in 13 adults in the United States.
+This makes it one of the most pervasive diseases in the U.S. and one of the more difficult to combat.

-When dealing with a friend or loved one who might be be an alcoholic, it’s often difficult to know how to help them.
-Here are 10 ways to help an alcoholic overcome their disease.
+When dealing with a friend or loved one who you suspect to be an alcoholic, it can be difficult to know what to do.
+The following are 10 ways that you can help an alcoholic overcome this disease.

 1. Identify The Problem

-Alcoholism is a disease that can be difficult to pinpoint.
+Alcoholism is a subtle disease.
 Many alcoholics appear to be fully functional the majority of the time.
 To identify the problem, look for signs like: